SKYT Is Sitting on a Critical Chip Breakthrough

 Additive, not disruptive

-Crucially, SKYT operates a Technology-as-a-Service (TaaS) model.
+Crucially, SKYT operates a Technology as a Service (TaaS) model.
 It does not design end chips or sell finished silicon.
-Instead, it supplies a qualified 3D monolithic fabrication capability that external customers can use to build their own designs.
-This manufacturing control changes how chips are built, not who builds them, creating an additive adoption path rather than a disruptive one.
+Instead, it supplies a qualified 3D monolithic fabrication capability that customers use to build their own designs.
+This manufacturing control changes how chips are built, not who designs and sells them.
+Existing designers, IP vendors, and system integrators all benefit without being displaced, creating an additive, not disruptive, adoption path.

 Why the market is asleep